The court process for a misdemeanor DUI may include the following 3 stages:

 In regards to a plea agreement, your attorney can ask for community service in lieu of jail if jail is a typical sentence.
 If you have multiple DUI convictions, then your attorney will advise you that you are looking at months in jail unless you take your case to trial and prevail.

-If this is a first offense with no aggravating factors, the prosecutor will advise your attorney of the plea offer.
+If this is the first offense with no aggravating factors, the prosecutor will advise your attorney of the plea offer.
 This may be 48 hours in jail or community service, depending on the policies of that court, along with a fine of about $390 and participation in DUI classes.

 In some cases, a plea to “wet reckless” ((VC 23103.5)) or dry reckless is substituted for a DUI.
-There need to be circumstances that would incentivize the prosecutor such as problems of proof to agree toa reduction in the charges.
+There need to be circumstances that would incentivize the prosecutor such as problems of proof to agree to a reduction in the charges.

 If there are favorable circumstances to you or issues that could make a conviction difficult, a non-alcohol related offense can be negotiated so that you will face no jail time and none of the consequences of a DUI conviction.